Your Guide To Brexit

 The European Parliament must approve the proposed agreement with a vote of simple majority, and the European Council must approve by a vote of strong qualifying majority.
 As well as the UK ratifying the agreement.

 What happens after 2019?

 After the 29th March 2019 we will have what will be known as a 'transition period' until the 31st December 2020 which will allow time to begin to adopt the new post Brexit rules.

 We voted to leave the EU, 2 months after the 3% stamp duty tax was introduced, but what does Brexit really mean for property investment?

 Many experts have agreed that buy to let is still a worthy investment strategy.
 With predicted property prices on the increase until 2027, many millennials are becoming less likely to be able to buy their own house and instead choosing to rent.

 The demand for rental properties is on the increase and as the value of the pound falls it means that investment in property is still your best asset.
 The 'leave' towns remain the best investment for landlords with the best rental yields.

-A lot of UK based investors have said that Brexit will have a positive impact on investments and the property market isn’t slowing down any time soon with many niche accommodation investments such as student housing and HMO’s and London and South/ East property prices on the increase only time will tell if is this is the case.
+A lot of UK based investors have said that Brexit will have a positive impact on investments and that the property market isn't slowing down any time soon.
+With many niche accommodation investments, such as student housing and HMO's and London and South/ East property prices on the increase, only time will tell if this is the case.

 Head over to our Blog for more inspirational tips & tricks.